 Spendthrift trust: As the name implies, this trust can be helpful in restricting beneficiaries' access to assets until they reach a specified age or meet other requirements.

 7. Don't forget about taxes.
 Last, but not least, it makes sense for both of you to consider how to minimize estate tax on the federal and state levels.
-That likely means taking steps to use the generous estate tax exemption ($5.45 million in 2016) as well as the "portability" provision that can help spouses use exemption not used by their deceased partners.
+That likely means use of the generous estate tax exemption ($5.49 million in 2017) as well as the "portability" provision allowing a surviving spouse's estate to benefit from the unused portion of a deceased spouse's exemption.
 Such provisions could be included in trust documents or other estate planning devices.

 The second time around, it's more important than ever to seek expert assistance from your estate planning advisors.
 Don't hesitate to contact us.